St Augustine's Church, Pendlebury: Interior

 The church has large internal buttresses that are pierced by passage aisles and which support high-level arches.
 The barrel roof is richly painted above chancel.

 An elaborately carved rood screen separates the nave from the chancel and the sanctuary is raised.
-The reredos is decorated with painted figures.
+The reredos is decorated with painted figures which was executed by Burlison and Grylls.

+The chancel floor is paved with stone and marble, and there is till work in the eastern part of it.
+The walls are painted with decorative work which gives an effect of colour to the interior.
+The east end has paintings of angels in carved stonework surrounding the east window.

 The organ case, rood screen and sedilia were designed by Bodley.

 The ornate font on a carved stone is raised from the ground by several steps, and above it is a carved wooden hood suspended from the walls.

+High up on the internal buttresses in the nave are eight carved and gilded frames containing paintings by Frederick Richard Leach depicting saints.
+The four on the north wall are saints Paul, Peter, Gregory and Augustine while those on the south wall are the Venerable Bede and saints Ambrose, Jerome and Augustine of Hippo.